-The important places mapping exercise assisted workshop attendees in considered the locations in their community and the seven-county Region that are important to them.
+The important places mapping exercise assisted workshop attendees in considering the locations in their community and the seven-county Region that are important to them.
 As attendees arrived at each workshop, they were asked to identify their favorite places on maps of their county and of the whole seven-county Region, which were on display near the workshop entrance.
-They were also asked to indicate why they are important to them.
-Participants identified their favorite places on each map using numbered stickers, writing the corresponding number, name of each place, and why it is important to them on a form provided by the Commission staff.
-About 320 unique places in the Region were identified through this exercise and were mapped and included in an embedded Google map on the VISION 2050 website.
+Participants identified their favorite places on each map using numbered stickers, writing the corresponding number and the name of each place on a form provided by the Commission staff.
+About 320 unique places in the Region were identified through this exercise and were mapped and included in an embedded map on the VISION 2050 website.
 The map and list of important places by county can be found in Appendix D-5.